Firedrake/mpd-tools/README.md

   automatically.)
 - goto - jump to a specific position in the current track.
 Seconds, minutes:seconds and hours:minutes:seconds are all accepted.
+- copy - dump the current settings and playlist to a YAML stream on stdout.
+- paste - take a YAML stream on stdin and use it to set the current settings.
 - cropto - leave current playing position intact, but crop the queue such that it will have ended by a specific time.
 Takes HHMM or HHMMSS as sole parameter.
 It will NOT stop the current track if that